MIT-LCP/eicu-code/website/content/futuretables/physicalExam.md

 [menu]
   [menu.main]
-    parent = "Tables in eICU"
+    parent = "Unreleased tables"
 +++

 # physicalExam

 **This table is not currently available in the public dataset.**

 **Purpose:**
 The physical exam section allows users to document results of a physical exam.

 **Links to:**